zgulde/dotfiles/README.md

 This is a repository to back up all my config files just in case the worst happens.

+My Current Setup

+- Vagrant with VirtualBox
+- Sublime Text 3
+- Karabiner and Seil for key rebinding
+- iTerm

-But while I have you here, I figured I'd write up a tutorial on how to rebind your capslock key.
+While I have you here, I figured I'd write up a tutorial on how to rebind your capslock key.

 ### Why rebind my capslock key?